davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_evp_vpcsr.markdown

 image: pediatric_ot.jpg
 ---

-During my level II fieldwork I incorporated the Dynamic Theory into my intervention planning with a client.
+During my level II Fieldwork I incorporated the Dynamic Theory into my intervention planning with a client.
 I learned about the Dynamic Theory in a book called “Pediatric Occupational Therapy,” research by (Kramer & Hinojosa, 2010).
 Intervention guidelines within the dynamic theory include positive